vickycye/flood_water_analysis/docs/research_log.md

 First trial scrape worked, now trying to scrape for all sites, so I created the `WA_site_codes.ipynb` file to scrape those as well from ![USGS waterdata website](https://waterdata.usgs.gov/state/Washington/).

+### July 7th - July 11th
+There are a total of 120 reference gauges in Washington states that I extracted from the GAGES-II dataset.